marconicivitavecchia-bar/common-design/README.md

 # design
-Design for all the bar repositories of this organization
+Design for all the bar repositories of this organization.